crate/cratedb-toolkit/doc/backlog.md

 - Document how to run multi-tenant operations using "tags".
 - Add an audit log (`"ext"."jobs_log"`), which records events when retention policy rules are changed, or executed.
+- Add Webhooks, to connect to other systems
 - Document usage with Kubernetes, and Nomad/Waypoint.
 - Job progress